 How Living in Hotels Can be Cheaper Than Rent!

 Thanks for reading how living in hotels can be cheaper than rent!
 I hope it’s got your mind thinking in new directions.
-And remember: this article is only focusing on a few places in Mexico, Guatemala, & Nicaragua ~ but options are available ALL throughout Central & South America, not to mention Southeast Asia!
+And remember: this article is only focusing on Mexico, Guatemala, & Nicaragua ~ but reasonable hotels can be found ALL throughout Central & South America, not to mention Southeast Asia!

 Read Next: Top 10 Best Hotels in South America!